 Deadline for applications

-Applications must be submitted by midday on 11 June.
-Late applicants please contact firstname.lastname@example.org.
+Applications must be submitted by midday on 31 March.
+For late applicants, please contact firstname.lastname@example.org.

 Interviews will be held in Hove, Sussex.

 Terms and conditions

 When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and regulations and our terms and conditions.
 You are also confirming you have read and understood the University's prospective student privacy notice.

 If your sponsoring healthcare provider is funding you for this module, by submitting an application you agree to allow all information regarding your module (for example your exam results) to be shared with the sponsoring provider.

 If you withdraw less than seven days before the module commences or do not attend on the first day (without informing the module administrator) the full cost of the module will be charged.
 Withdrawals after the module commences will also be charged.